Seamless UX and HMI for Electric Vehicles —

 • Integrating Prototypes Together

-Designed in Figma & Coded in Vue.js by Max Wright
+Designed in Figma & Built with Vue.js by Max Wright